Testosterone Drug Injury Attorney

 Testosterone Treatment Statistics

 According to recent statistics, these marketing campaigns have been effective.
-The number of men 40 and older treated for this “low T” condition jumped more than 300% from 2001 to 2011, according to a recent JAMA Internal Medicine study.
-Even more telling are the figures from an article in Nature Review Endocrinology that revealed prescription sales for testosterone reached $1.6 billion in 2011.
+The number of men 40 and older treated for this “Low-T” condition jumped more than 300% from 2001 to 2011, according to a recent JAMA Internal Medicine study.
+Even more, telling is the figures from an article in Nature Review Endocrinology that revealed prescription sales for testosterone reached $1.6 billion in 2011.
 In contrast, testosterone sales in 1988 amounted to about $18 million.